Is the implant absolutely contraindicated? ” It may seem unusual to some, but our categorical answer is always the same: NO!

 Whether we are talking about intervention or we are referring to the post-operative period, the candidates who present these diseases do not present any contraindications.

 PSYCHOLOGICAL, NEUROLOGICAL DISEASES OR ANXIETY

 People with mental / neurological diseases or who have certain phobias can have a dental implant under general anesthesia.
-For patients with severe anxiety problems and a ban on anesthesia, Dr. Lorelei Nassar provides medical hypnosis.
+For patients with anxiety problems and anesthesia ban, Dr. Lorelei Nassar provides medical hypnosis.

 Contraindications for patients with certain conditions such as infections are temporary.
 These people need to be treated and then can benefit from dental implants.

 Patients with tuberculosis or sarcoidosis may have a poor response to healing surgical lesions.